 Any effort you make to prevent and correct hyperpigmentation or melasma will be pointless unless you’re using a broad spectrum SPF 30+ EVERY.
 DAY.
 Every day, every season, rain or shine, our skin needs protection against UV rays.
 Vivier offers three medical-grade broad spectrum SPF options: Sheer Broad Spectrum SPF 45 for a velvety, matte finish, Sunscreen Lotion SPF 30 for a clean, lightweight finish, and Triple Protection Sunscreen Broad Spectrum SPF 30 for purely physical (mineral) protection for long days in the sun or sensitive, vulnerable post-procedure skin.

 Knowing what your skin needs to treat pigmentation issues is one thing, but putting together a product regimen can still feel overwhelming.
-Vivier has taken the guesswork out of the process and designed two skin care programs with every component your skin needs to correct and prevent hyperpigmentation and melasma.
+Vivier has taken the guesswork out of the process and designed a skin care program with every component your skin needs to correct and prevent hyperpigmentation and melasma.

 Vivier Hyperpigmentation Program (Non-HQ)